Discrete Fracture Network (DFN) User Guide

 - Verify P32 intensity is greater than 0

-- Ensure at least one fracture set is defined
+- Ensure at least one fracture set is enabled

 Slow intersection computation